Vincent Figgins: Legacy

 Figgins' foundry moved to 3–7 Ray Street, Clerkenwell in 1865, and adjacent buildings on Farringdon Road.
 The building survives, and is also Grade II listed as one of the few surviving type foundry buildings in London.
 It still retains the original cast iron railings bearing the monogram VJF (Vincent & James Figgins).
 For some years the headquarters of Guardian Unlimited, as of 2017 it is the headquarters of Company Pictures.
 Besides type the company also made a boxed Kriegsspiel set in type metal.
-While Figgins' types were influential in design, the types themselves were little used by the late nineteenth century: from the mid-century larger metal types were largely displaced in use by pantograph-engraved wood type, being much lighter and easier to handle, although the company continued to hold the matrices into the 1950s.
+While Figgins' display types were influential in design, the types themselves were little used by the late nineteenth century: from the mid-century larger metal types were largely displaced in use by pantograph-engraved wood type, being much lighter and easier to handle, although the company continued to hold the matrices into the 1950s.

 By the late nineteenth century it was clear that for large-run printing of body text the future was hot metal typesetting, which cast fresh new type for each printing job, and in the case of the Linotype machine cast each line in rigid blocks.
 In 1897 James Figgins commented "the Lino is ruining us entirely".
-The styles of Figgins' work also became less popular around the beginning of the twentieth century, with new Art Nouveau-influenced display type designs and greater interest in the styles of earlier centuries.
+The styles of Figgins' work also became less popular around the beginning of the twentieth century, with new Art Nouveau-influenced display type designs and greater interest in the styles of earlier centuries for text typefaces.

 However, there was a attracted attention from the Victoriana revival of interest in nineteenth-century typography from the 1930s onwards, with coverage of his work from Nicolete Gray and use of nineteenth-century styles by figures such as Robert Harling and John Betjeman.
 These styles were also used in the design of the post-war Festival of Britain.

 In 1907 Figgins' company passed to James Figgins' nephew, R. H. Stevens, and by 1909 it had moved to 89 Southwark Street, also listed.
 In 1933 it merged with another typefounding company, P. M. Shanks and Co., to form the new company Stevens, Shanks & Sons Ltd., which carried on as a going but slowly declining business casting metal type into the 1970s.

 The materials of Figgins' foundry were acquired by St Bride Library, London, in 1968–73, along with others from Stevens Shanks, through the work of James Mosley, then its librarian.
 Mosley briefly worked at Stevens Shanks in the 1950s and has written articles and given talks on Figgins' work.
 According to Mosley some of the largest matrices were sold for scrap by the 1950s, and some damaged by unwise attempts to cast type from them in the twentieth century using high-pressure modern casting equipment, but many of Figgins' materials are extant and have been used for research, for example by the digital font company Commercial Type and its co-founder Paul Barnes.

 Numerous digital fonts have been published based on Figgins' work.